marta-gaviraghi/diffusion_FA/README.md

 For the compatibility between the Python and Matlab version see https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf

+Open a terminal and navigate in the foldere where you want work ('path_to_down').

+Clone the code in your 'path_to_down'

 ```
 git clone git@github.com:marta-gaviraghi/diffusion_FA.git
 ```
+Give your 10 diffusion weighet images and wait ...

 ```
 python3 main_python.py 'path_dir' 'path_to_down' 'dwi_10'